-- retroactive enrollments, retroactive dis-enrollments, and prior period coverage. - g.
+- g.
 DHS shall provide to the Health Plan a Monthly Payment Summary Report that summarizes capitation payments and recoveries made to the Health Plan in the 820 file. - h.
-DHS shall notify the Health Plan prior to making changes in the capitation amount/rate code.

-5. Health Insurance Provider Fees

-6. Capitation Payment for Changes in Rate Codes

-- a.
-A Member may change eligibility categories, and therefore, rate codes that shall result in a different capitation payment amount or a disensolment from the Health Plan. - b.
-Changes in the capitation payment amount/rate code paid shall become effective the next day after the enrollment change is processed.

-7. Risk Share Program
+DHS shall notify the Health Plan prior to making changes in the capitation amount/rate code. - 5.
+Health Insurance Provider Fees - a.
+DHS shall reimburse Health Plans for Health Insurance Provider Fees (HIPF) after Health Plans submit proof of payment of HIPF and DHS reviews the submissions.
+This process will apply to both retrospective and prospective activities. - 6.
+Capitation Payment for Changes in Rate Codes - a.
+A Member may change eligibility categories, and therefore, rate codes that shall result in a different capitation payment amount or a disenrollment from the Health Plan. - b.
+Changes in the capitation payment amount/rate code paid shall become effective the next day after the enrollment change is processed. - 7.
+Risk Share Program - a.

-a.
 DHS shall implement and manage a risk share program with the Health Plans.
-This risk share program with DHS sharing in the risk may have any of the following characteristics, among others:
+This risk share program with DHS sharing in the risk may have any of the following characteristics, among others: - Include targeted risk-sharing arrangements that kick in before individual Health Plan results are calculated;